1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 You can hide the notifications of a channel:

-- From the Web app kChat (online service) kchat.infomaniak.com), click on the action menu to the right of the channel concerned (in the left sidebar).
+- From the kChat Web app (online service) kchat.infomaniak.com), click on the action menu to the right of the channel concerned (in the left sidebar).

-- Choose Deaf:
+- Choose Sourdine:

 Organize by categories